I will stop comparing my best with your worst.

 Not seeing seeing something that appears obvious to someone else is not, in and of itself, a moral failing.

-Listening to another person describe what they see, it may dawn on us that, just as they’re not seeing what we see, we’re not seeing what they see.
+While listening to another person describe what they see, it may dawn on us that, just as they’re not seeing what we see, we’re not seeing what they see.

-Which is a useful reminder us that what two individuals see depends in part on where they’re standing — and raises the possibilities that 1) neither may have a perfectly unobstructed view, and 2) one may have a clearer view or a better angle than the other.
+Which is a useful reminder that what two individuals see depends in part on where they’re standing — and raises the possibilities that 1) neither may have a perfectly unobstructed view, and 2) one may have a clearer view or a better angle than the other.

-3 Practice Groups routinely close with an invitation to thank someone in the circle.
+3 Practice Circles routinely close with an invitation to thank someone in the circle.
 People often express gratitude for the courteous, thought-provoking questions they were asked.
 And some go a step farther — like the man who ended his thank yous by saying, “I realized during this group that I sometimes think things are facts that might not actually be facts at all.
 I need to think about that more.”